 (That's not to say talking with your colleagues about non-work related subjects is a bad idea.
-Quite the opposite, in fact!
 But perhaps it's better over lunch?)

-The first time you try timeboxing, it might feel a bit uncomfortable.
+The first time you try the timeboxing model, it might feel a bit uncomfortable.
 Are you really going to interrupt someone mid-sentence to say, "Oh sorry, but the timebox is up!
 Gotta move on!"

 I don't think so.

-To remove the discomfort around timeboxing, you can utilize roman voting to give the power of when to move on to the participants in the meeting.
+To remove the discomfort around the timeboxing model, you can utilize roman voting to give the power of when to move on to the participants in the meeting.

 Here's how it works.
 At the end of a timebox, give your team the option of voting with a thumbs up or a thumbs down (a "roman vote").
 A thumbs up means, "I love this topic and think we need to keep talking about it."
 A thumbs down means, "I'm done with this topic of discussion.
 Ready to move on!"

-As a facilitator, whenever a timebox expires, just ask the team to roman vote.
+As a facilitator of the timeboxing model, whenever a timebox expires, just ask the team to roman vote.
 You will quickly get a sense of whether its time to move on to the next topic or not without interrupting the flow of the conversation.

 So, there you have it.
-Timeboxing + Roman Voting.
+The Timeboxing Model + Roman Voting.
 A powerful combination.